Platform: DOS, Amiga, Atari ST, Macintosh

 For the time, the music is scary enough and the graphics are well done, occasionally ribald and quite gory.
 Creepy for sure!
 Definitely not for the faint of heart.
 The atmosphere doesn’t quite approach scary, but there are definitely some tense moments.
 One of the game’s charms is that real locations in San Francisco are used, such as Alcatraz, the Transamerica Building, Coit Tower, and the Bank of Canton.

-While I can’t really recommend this game today to anyone but the hardcore adventure gamer (or those who love gory games), it holds a special place in my memory and deserves a mention on the countdown.
+While I can’t really recommend this game today to anyone but the hardcore adventure gamer (or those who love gory games), it holds a special place in my memory.
 And frankly, so does this guy.

 Contemporary Rating: Low.
 Controls were confusing, even in 1989, and requires playing the original (which I don’t recommend!).